 If you select the heatmap marker, you can only use Peak Search and Always Peak options.
 Delta pair is not available.
-See "Using marker" on page 21 for more information.
+See "Using marker" on page 24 for more information.

 - 1 Tap Menu > Bitmap. - 2 Tap Dot Persistence Time and input a value using the on-screen keyboard.
 The dot persistence time represents the time that accumulates heatmap data. - 3 Tap to switch Bitmap Scale to On to enable auto scale or Off to disable auto scale.
 If the Bitmap Scale is On, the point where the maximum hit represents maximum colors.
 If the Bitmap Scale is Off, the bluer color (closer to 0% if the color bar) is mapped with a hit. - 4 Tap Bitmap Min and input % value using the on-screen keyboard.

 The Bitmap Min represents the unused bitmap color range.
-If you set it to 10%, the color matched with 10% or below does not show. - 5 Tap Bitmap Max and input % value using the on-screen keyboard.
+If you set it to 10%, the color matched with 10% or below does not show.